 The FPL general and nuclear plant asset (non-T&D) portfolio is insured for storm losses under two insurance policies, with two per-occurrence deductibles.
-The deductible amounts represent self-insured retentions by FPL and are modeled as exposures to the reserve.
+The deductible amounts and excess of insurance represent self-insured retentions by FPL and are modeled as exposures to the reserve.
 Nuclear Electric Insurance Ltd. (NEIL) provides power plant property insurance for Turkey Point Units 1 through 4 and St. Lucie Units 1 and 2.
 The policy has a deductible of \$10 million per occurrence/per site with coinsurance of 10% of the claim above that deductible.
-The balance of FPL's general plant assets, buildings, fossil power plants and substations are insured and have an aggregate per-occurrence deductible of \$25 million.
+The balance of FPL's general plant assets, buildings, fossil and solar power plants and substations are insured and have an aggregate per-occurrence deductible of \$25 million.